Skip to content

 So, when does prudent planning and preparation instead become panic buying?

-Panic buying is happening more and more frequently, by what is the reason behind it?
+Panic buying is happening more and more frequently, but what is the reason behind it?
 The answer to that perhaps is in the timing of the purchase, the practical reason for the purchase and the emotional reasoning behind it.
 Whether its petrol, toilet roll, medications, microchips or essential food items, there are some items that are vital, and you could argue there are some that you could do without, though let’s hope that there is no shortage of soap at the same time.

 Panic buying petrol